treytMSFT/sql-docs/docs/linux/sql-server-linux-replication-tutorial-tsql.md

        @password = @distributorpassword;
    GO

-   DECLARE @snapshotdirectory AS NVARCHAR(500);
+   DECLARE @snapshotdirectory AS NVARCHAR (500);

    SET @snapshotdirectory = N'/var/opt/mssql/data/ReplData/';

    -- Log into distributor and create Distribution Database.
-In this example, our publisher and distributor is on the same host
+   -- In this example, our publisher and distributor is on the same host USE [distribution];
-   USE [distribution];
    GO

-   IF (NOT EXISTS (SELECT * FROM sysobjects WHERE name = 'UIProperties' AND type = 'U'))
+   IF (NOT EXISTS (SELECT *
+                   FROM sysobjects
+                   WHERE name = 'UIProperties'
+                         AND type = 'U'))
-       CREATE TABLE UIProperties (id INT);
+       CREATE TABLE UIProperties
+       (
+           id INT
+       );

-   IF (EXISTS (SELECT * FROM::fn_listextendedproperty('SnapshotFolder', 'user', 'dbo', 'table', 'UIProperties', NULL, NULL)))
+   IF (EXISTS (SELECT *
+               FROM ::fn_listextendedproperty ('SnapshotFolder', 'user', 'dbo', 'table', 'UIProperties', NULL, NULL))) EXECUTE sp_updateextendedproperty N'SnapshotFolder', @snapshotdirectory, 'user', dbo, 'table', 'UIProperties';
-       EXEC sp_updateextendedproperty N'SnapshotFolder',
-           @snapshotdirectory,
-           'user',
-           dbo,
-           'table',
-           'UIProperties';
    ELSE
-       EXEC sp_addextendedproperty N'SnapshotFolder',
+       EXECUTE sp_addextendedproperty N'SnapshotFolder', @snapshotdirectory, 'user', dbo, 'table', 'UIProperties';
-           @snapshotdirectory,
-           'user',
-           dbo,
-           'table',
-           'UIProperties';
    GO
    ```